June 19, 2025

 3. Establish trade lines: Work with suppliers and vendors that report to business credit bureaus.
 Avoid late payments, which can hurt your business credit report and delay building a higher score.

-4. Apply for a business credit card: Look for business credit cards that report to major business credit bureaus, such as D&B, Experian, and Equifax.
+4. Apply for a business credit card: Look for business credit cards for LLCs that report to major business credit bureaus, such as D&B, Experian, and Equifax.
 Then, manage repayment responsibly to signal low risk.

 5. Take out a small business loan: Consider taking out a small business loan and paying it back as agreed.
 This can help demonstrate your LLC's creditworthiness and ability to manage debt responsibly.